HSF/hsf.github.io/organization/hsf-letters.md

 - Include an outline of your project's goals and indicate in what way this helps the high-energy physics community to meet the software challenges of the future
   - Outline in which way you would with in and with the HSF during the project
+  - As we will circulate this outline to the whole of the HSF be aware that this will, *de facto*, become a public document
 - Please make this request at least *three weeks* before you need the letter

 ## Procedure